thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 };
 ```

-The first request handler passes the request to the next request handler via `next()` call.
+The first handler function passes the request to the next handler function via `next()` call.

 When we are not ready to send back the response yet, we use the `res.write()` method to update the response, instead of using the `res.send()` method.

-If a request handler needs to send the response back to client, it should call the `res.end()` method.
+If a handler function needs to send the response back to client, it should call the `res.end()` method.

-More than one request handler can be defined for a route.
-You can define the above two request handlers for the same route.
+More than one handler function can be defined for a route.
+You can define the above two handler functions for the same route.

 You can call `app.METHOD()` multiple times: